Colorado Court Rules

 Information about Legal Services

-As amended through Rule Change 2018(6), effective April 12, 2018
+As amended through Rule Change 2020(29), effective October 2020.

-(2) has a family, close personal, or prior professional relationship with
+(2) person who has a family, close personal, or prior business or professional relationship with

 (1) the target of the solicitation has made known to the lawyer a desire not to be solicited by the

 (2) the solicitation involves coercion, duress or harassment.

 (d) A lawyer shall not engage in solicitation by any media for professional employment,

 concerning personal injury or wrongful death of any person.
 See § 13-93-111, C.R.S.
 This Rule

 7.3(d) shall not apply if the lawyer has a family or prior business or professional relationship

 with the person or if the communication is issued more than 30 days after the occurrence of the